 For example, far-right networks are reported to be preparing to take advantage of the possibility of social disorder and groups affiliated with the Islamic State in Iraq and the Levant/Da’esh (ISIL) continue to use Telegram to incite the commission of offences by supporters in countries said to be distracted by the virus, framing the pandemic as a divine reinforcement of their struggles.
 Terror attacks continue despite the pandemic, this month in the Maldives ISIL claimed responsibility for an arson attack, in France police suspected a terrorist motive behind a stabbing attack and today 52 young people were shot or beheaded in Northern Mozambique

 Yes, there will be issues with the tech.
 Although, tell me when a meeting in-country has been cancelled, or a power cut prevents PowerPoint presentations at a workshop or deadlines are missed due to other funding priorities.
 Now we have other challenges.
 If my WiFi goes down, who will substitute?
 What if someone is unfamiliar with the tech?
-Some call it the ‘New normal’ – for me – this isn’t new but an opportunity to be more creative a ‘New Frontier!’
+Some call it the ‘New normal’ – for me – this isn’t new but an opportunity to be more creative and resilient a ‘New Frontier!’